-Stiff joints, strange noises, and decreasing flexibility may seem like normal, even expected parts of aging; however, physical activity like walking, yoga, and weight-bearing exercises can help improve the strength and flexibility of our joints.
+Stiff joints, noisy joints, and decreasing flexibility may seem like normal, even expected parts of aging; however, physical activity like walking, yoga, and weight-bearing exercises can help improve the strength and flexibility of your joints.

 In fact, activities as simple as brisk walking can improve your joint function and relieve minor pain.
 Learn more about the connection between exercise and joint health.

-Simply put, the connection between two bones is called a joint.
+Simply put, a joint is the connection between two bones.

 Joints are supported by muscles and tendons and cushioned by cartilage and synovial fluid.
 Keeping your joints healthy means keeping your support muscles strong.
-This helps muscles push fluid through the joint, which keeps cartilage healthy and nourished.
+Strong support muscles help push fluid through the joint, which keeps cartilage healthy and nourished.

 Exercise and Joint Health

-Even if you already have some pain in your knees, hips, shoulders, or back, beginning an exercise regimen can still benefit you.
-According to Megan Miller, MD, at Tri Rivers Musculoskeletal Centers, one of the most beneficial ways to manage osteoarthritis is exercise.
-Studies show that exercise can reduce pain and help maintain (or attain) a healthy weight.
-A healthy weight is crucial for joint health.
+Even if you already have some pain in your knees, hips, or shoulders, you can still benefit from beginning an exercise regimen.
+In fact, exercise is one of the best ways to manage osteoarthritis and reduce pain.
+And studies show that exercise can help maintain or attain a healthy weight, which is crucial for joint health.

-You should consult your primary care provider to see if you are healthy enough to exercise, but in general, a good mix of the following exercises can be beneficial for joints.
+You should consult your primary care provider to see if you are healthy enough to exercise; but in general, a good mix of the following exercises can be beneficial for your joints.

-Strengthening exercises build muscles around joints, adding support to ease the burden on those joints and reduce pain.
-To get started, try lifting weights, using resistance bands, or attending a group exercise class for strength training.
+Strengthening exercises build the muscle around your joints, adding support to ease the burden on those joints and reduce discomfort.
+To get started, try lifting weights, using resistance bands, or attending a group strength-training class.

 Cardio exercises are important to your overall health and wellness.
-These help to improve stamina and energy levels and also help to reduce excess weight.
+They help improve stamina and energy levels, as well as reduce excess weight.

-You can get a cardio workout from a variety of activities such as walking, dancing, hiking, basketball, tennis, or swimming.
+You can get a good cardio workout from a variety of activities, such as walking, dancing, hiking, shooting basketball, playing tennis or pickleball, or swimming.
 Start at a slower pace and continue to increase the duration and intensity of your cardio workout as you improve over time.
 Choose an activity that’s enjoyable to keep yourself interested in training.

-Balance exercises can help prevent falls and flexibility exercises help reduce stiffness.
-Yoga, Tai Chi, stretching, standing on one foot, walking backwards, or heel and toe walking, can help you develop increased flexibility and balance.
+Balance exercises can help prevent falls, and flexibility exercises can reduce stiffness.
+Yoga, Tai Chi, stretching, standing on one foot, walking backwards, or heel and toe walking all can help you develop increased flexibility and balance.

-To schedule an appointment with one of our orthopaedic experts or to learn more about improving your joint health, call 1-866-987-ORTHO (6784) or submit a form online.
+To schedule an appointment with one of our orthopaedic experts or to learn more about improving your joint health, call 1-866-987-6784 or submit a form online.